 The discord boils down to this: the movie studios and their lobbyists want tech companies to do everything in their power to curtail online copyright infringement (i.e., piracy).

 Google executives, on the other hand, don’t think it’s the company’s responsibility to thwart piracy.
 Plus, there’s a sentiment in the tech community that the MPAA’s requests amount to censorship.
-In fact, in the Mississippi filing, a Google attorney mentioned the big “C”:
+In fact, a Google attorney mentioned the big “C”:

 “One disappointing part of this story is what this all means for the MPAA itself, an organization founded in part ‘to promote and defend the First Amendment and artists’ right to free expression.
 Why, then, is it trying to secretly censor the Internet?”

 Skilled in the ways of Hollywood public relations, an MPAA spokesperson dodged Google’s “censorship” slight with a tried-and-tested, deflect-then-blame maneuver, countering:

 “Google’s effort to position itself as a defender of free speech is shameful.
 Freedom of speech should never be used as a shield for unlawful activities and the Internet is not a licence to steal.
 We will seek the assistance of any and all government agencies, whether federal, state or local, to protect the rights of all involved in creative activities.”

 The Google MPAA feud won’t end until studio staffers cipher a new revenue model.
 Until then, the online piracy tug-of-war will continue.